JagodaMarciniak/InvoiceSystem/README.md

 ## Invoices System

 Accounting system featuring basic CRUD operations on invoices via AJAX-style frontend with authorization.
-There are four databases to choose form:

-custom in-memory database, custom in-file database, h2 in-memory database and mongoDB database.
+There are four databases to choose from: custom in-memory database, custom in-file database, h2 in-memory database and mongoDB database.

-The Project contains over 340 test cases with over 90% test coverage.
+The project contains over 340 test cases with over 90% test coverage.